cyr_dbtool

 Running without any options will list the available database backends and usable actions.

-The consistency action runs a consistency check on the DB by calling 'myconsistent' on it.
+The consistent action runs a consistency check on the DB by calling 'myconsistent' on it.

 The repack action will compress the database by removing stale data on backends which support it.
 It's a NOOP otherwise.